Charl-AI/ATLAS-Prosthesis/README.md

 ATLAS is a novel prosthetic hand using mechanomyographic (MMG) muscle sensing to control the device.
 It is fully 3D printable and can be manufactured for under £ 300.
 The only requirements for reproducing this project are access to a 3D printer (such as the Creality Ender 3 that we used, £ 150) and a soldering station (roughly £ 10).

-This project was completed as a university project by four members and there is plenty of scope for people to adapt and improve our work.
+This project was completed as a university project by four members (and achieved an A grade) and there is plenty of scope for people to adapt and improve our work.
 The project is documented on this page, however, names and identifying information about the group members have been redacted in some places for privacy.

 ![alt text](https://github.com/cj1917/ATLAS-Prosthesis/blob/master/Photos%20and%20assets/ATLAS_demonstration.jpg)